Ten Tec R4020 & HB-1B MK3

 R4020 general info

 Receive current drain is only 55 ma, transmit current drain at its rated 5 watt output power level is only 950 ma.
-Inside of the R4020 are two each AA battery trays used to hold a total of eight size AA batteries used to power the radio.
+Inside of the R4020 are two each AA battery trays used to hold a total of eight size AA batteries for powering the radio.

 To key the radio I use the Vibroplex Warrior Jr. paddles.
 These paddles are well built and do an excellent job.
 They use magnets instead of springs.
 At first I did not like how the paddles felt, they felt sloppy.
 With a little adjustment they now have a great feel to them.
 I chose them because of their size.
 For many years I always used Bencher paddles.
 Bencher paddles work great but are too large to carry around.
 The Vibroplex paddles are probably one third the size of the R4020 and in this case, "size does matter!"